GET A FREE ESTIMATE ON YOUR MOVE! - CALL US - (240) 600-0998

 Divide and Conquer

-A studio apartment is particularly challenging because there is no physical division between the living and sleeping areas.
+A studio apartment is particularly challenging because there’s no physical division between the living and sleeping areas.
 This is where an open bookcase can add character to a room while acting as an effective divider.
 You can organize your book collection while reducing clutter in the rest of the space.
 The open shelf design will prevent a closed-in feeling while offering a unique separation solution.

 Hiding Places

 The simple truth about a small space is the more items you have in sight, the more claustrophobic the space will feel.
-You will need to look around and consider all the available concealing methods when unpacking after a move.
+You’ll need to look around and consider all the available concealing methods when unpacking after a move.
 Shelves and doorways can easily be hidden by curtains.
 Stylish baskets and boxes with lids are another idea to reduce visual clutter.
 You can also look into buying furniture with built-in storage.
 This can be sofas, ottomans, chairs and end tables.

 Reduce Clutter